zalyoung/gitlab-handbook/content/handbook/company/pricing.md

 description: "Most GitLab functionality is and will be available for free in our Free tier.
 Paid tiers include features targeted for managers, directors, and executives."
 ---

-GitLab's pricing strategy is set by the CEO, Sid Sibrandij.
+GitLab's pricing strategy is set by the CEO.
 Everyone can contribute, and the best way to communicate is on the #pricing Slack channel.

 Contributions are part of the day-to-day jobs of the following people: